-Georgina studied 3D Design at St. Albans School of Art and subsequently went on to learn the craft of upholstery.
-Through the knowledge she acquired in these skills, Brett Chinnery started making her own bespoke furniture which sold at Liberty together with private and commercial clients worldwide, and her work has been featured in numerous publications.
+She studied 3D Design at St. Albans School of Art and subsequently went on to learn the craft of upholstery.
+Through the knowledge she acquired in these skills, Brett Chinnery started making her own bespoke interior pieces, which sold at Liberty together with private and commercial clients worldwide.

-The idea of trying out leather on a popular design led her on a new path.
-She partook in a short course on decorated leather and showed her first collection ‘Flora and Fauna” at Collect 2011, The international Art Fair for Modern Craft and Design at the Saatchi Gallery.
+The idea of trying out leather on a popular design led her on a new path, she partook in a short course on decorated leather and showed her first collection ‘Flora and Fauna” at Collect 2011, The international Art Fair for Modern Craft and Design at the Saatchi Gallery.